AvivGelfand/Resume/README.md

 # Summary

-- A junior Data Scientist experienced with industry and academic data science positions.
-1st year MSc candidate in Data Science (HUJI); BSc in Statistics and Data Science (HUJI; GPA 89).
+- Early-career Data Scientist with practical, production-oriented experience in data science across tech (production-grade), academia, military, and training domains.
+1st year MSc in Data Science (HUJI); BSc in Statistics and Data Science (HUJI, GPA 89).
-- Demonstrated success in software development and ML through roles and projects over the past 6 years; a track record of applying ML / LLMs / prompt-based models on complex problems requiring close collaboration and rapid self-learning skills.
+- Proven ability to design and implement impactful ML solutions — from classic models to LLMs — in complex, real-world settings, combining high-level software engineering practices with collaborative workflows and rapid self-learning.
 - Dedicated to long-term growth in a full-time role in a DS / ML Engineering team with a positive atmosphere where I can grow, contribute meaningfully, and help turn innovative ideas into reality.
 # Experience

 ## Darrow AI - Data Science Team, NLP Data Scientist

 - 2024 – present
 - Developed into production a pipeline of enriching leads databases with domain-focused knowledge.
-Utilized web-scraping from and data matching from several sources, and Open AI Batch API calls, enabling filtering and finding 1M\$ leads.
+Utilized web-scraping intersecting sources, developing a few-shot CoT model Open AI Batch API calls, enabling filtering and finding 1M\$ leads.
 - Performed numerous model evaluation and error analysis tasks, collaboratted with senior Data Scientists, PMs and other stakeholders, worked with AWS enviroment, Airflow, Atlassian (JIRA), Elastic, and tabular databases.

 ## Hebrew University of Jerusalem - Dr. Adi Leibovitch's Quantitative Legal Research lab, NLP Data Scientist / Research Assistant